projectara/greybus-spec/source/special.rst

 .. c:function:: int disconnecting(u16 cport_id);

-    This Operation is used by the AP Module to inform an Interface that the process of disconnecting a previously-established Greybus connection has begun.
+    This Operation is used by the AP Module to inform an Interface that the process of disconnecting a previously established Greybus connection has begun.

 .. c:function:: int disconnected(u16 cport_id);